 You’ll likely get a dog that likes to roam, and is protective of their territory.
 Generally this mix will not be aggressive, but they will bark to let you know when people arrive.
 The German Anatolian can get up to 28 inches in height, and typically will weigh between 50 and 100 pounds depending on which parent breed it takes after more.

 If you are a German Shepherd lover but want something slightly different from this really popular dog, then this list should give you plenty of healthy mixed breed GSD’s to pick from.
-While this list isn’t all inclusive, and there are other GSD mixes (like the Shepnees) we didn’t cover in detail, we feel these are probably the common GSD crossbreeds you are likely to come across.
+While this list isn’t all inclusive, and there are other GSD mixes (like the Shepnees or the Boxer Shepherd) we didn’t cover in detail, we feel these are probably the common GSD crossbreeds you are likely to come across.

 As long as you like both of his parents then he will definitely steal your heart, just be sure that you have the time to invest in training, exercise and a lot of evening cuddles.
 As always, we encourage you to adopt before you shop!